This Is Mine: Music video

 The accompanying music video for the track featured Gregory, Ware and Marsh plotting and robbing a bank.
-The video was filmed in Exmouth Market in London.
-The bank building that featured in the video is now a Caffe Nero coffee shop.
+The video was filmed at Exmouth Market in London.
+The bank building that featured in the video is now a Caffè Nero coffeehouse.
 The video ends with the trio throwing cash from a helicopter over London.

 Critical reception

 On its release, DJ Mark Hollis, writing for the Daily Mirror, praised "This Is Mine" as the band's "best single so far" and noted the "brass sound is tremendous".
 He predicted the song would reach the UK top five.
 Frank Edmonds of the Bury Free Press gave it a 9 out of 10 rating and wrote, "This is an excellent piece of catchy pop.
 Bright and breezy brass, blaring trumpets and a superb melody make this one not to miss."
-Paul Benbow of the Reading Evening Post described it as "brassy but a bit slow", and considered it a return to the sound of the band's 1981 debut album Penthouse and Pavement.
+Paul Benbow of the Reading Evening Post described it as "brassy but a bit slow", and considered it a return to the sound of the band's debut studio album Penthouse and Pavement (1981).